Epileptic Connection: Medical Adherence App

 To figure out the content and its placement, I quickly work through potential features and positions of those features using pen and paper.
 Below, I’ve provided visuals to depict the process.

 Through research and iterations of the application’s potential logo, I chose a color scheme and logo that emulated the colors of the Ecuador flag (blue, red, yellow) while also focusing on a deep cultural connection (circular form).
 Below, are the various logos considered.
 Option #5 was the final logo design chosen.

-Once both the concept and the content design of the application were approved, it was time to pull the design together.
-The screens were developed and exported from illustrator as pngs and brought into Unity to be prototyped on an Android LG tablet “8” to test on several users for additional feedback.
+The screens were completed and exported from illustrator as pngs and brought into Unity to be prototyped on an Android LG tablet “8” to test on several users for additional feedback.

 Testing the Prototype

 The prototyped app, was tested on Dr. Pandey and one of his graduate students to gain feedback and improve the overall user experience.
 They closely worked with epilepsy patients and were the closest we could come to testing out the prototype on our end users.
 The users were asked to perform two walk-through tasks in person to record their behavior and thoughts.